-LipoP [1]
+↓ LipoP ^[1]

-Showing 1 to 1 of 1 results Show 10 🔻 Results ۹ 488
+Showing 1 to 1 of 1 results Show 10 🔻 Results ۹ 📃 488

 Туре Score Margin pos1 pos2

 Spl 18.4862 8.4611 27 28

-- Type: type of the signal peptide (SPI or SPII) - Score: detection score - Margin: difference between the best and the second best score. - Pos1 and Pos2 indicate the positions between which the cleavage is supposed to occur dbCAN is a method for the automated detection of carbohydrate active enzyme classified in the CAZy database which describes the families of structurally-related catalytic and carbohydrate-binding modules (or functional domains) of enzymes that degrade, modify, or create glycosidic bonds. dbCAN proposes an Hidden Markov Model (HMM) for each CAZy family.
+- Type: type of the signal peptide (SPI or SPII) - Score: detection score - Margin: difference between the best and the second best score. - Pos1 and Pos2 indicate the positions between which the cleavage is supposed to occur dbCAN2 is a method for the automated detection of carbohydrate active enzyme (CAZyme).
+They are classified in the CAZy database which describes the families of structurally-related catalytic and carbohydrate-binding modules (or functional domains) of enzymes that degrade, modify, or create glycosidic bonds. dbCAN2 uses 3 different tools to assign CAZyme annotation: